 Mark has worked in a variety of clinical settings and enjoys working with identity and existential issues, as well as complex trauma and PTSD.
-He offers both face to face or online sessions, with young people and adults.
+He offers both face to face or online sessions, for adults and older teenagers.

-Mark has a capacity for deep empathic understanding of the kind of life challenges that affect many of his clients.
+Mark has the capacity for a deep empathic understanding of the kind of life challenges that affect many of his clients.
 He has a warm, caring and non-judgemental therapist style, with a practical focus on collaboratively helping his clients move towards meaningful and achievable personal goals.

 Mark works with: